MIDSUMMER MEMOIR

 | 12:30-2:00 | LUNCH | Zoom Room re-opens at 1:55PM Eastern | |

-| 3:00-3:45 | LIVE-EDITING | First Pages feedback live on screen, with notes for everyone’s revisions | |
+| 3:00-3:45 | LIVE-EDITING | Editorial feedback for volunteers, live on screen, with notes for everyone’s revisions | |

 | 3:45-4:00 | CLOSING WORDS | Day ends 4PM Eastern | |